Welcome to today's edition of the Rush 24-7 podcast.

 Does that happen a lot in New York?

-But the uh but the but they're now rerouting pedestrians.
+But they're now rerouting pedestrians.

-Do you know the name of the President of Latvia?
+Do you know the name of the president of Latvia?

-Too late, too late!
+Too late, too late.

 I win.